xiaoxiae/videos/17-ab/SCRIPT.md

 If the adjacent node has $a$ children (like in this case), we can't just steal a key since it would bring the adjacent node below the limit, so we'll have to merge, which looks as follows.
 Notice that this moves a key from the node above, which might again break its condition (similar to insert), so we might have to recursively fix the same problem in the nodes above.
-As a sanity check, the merged node will have $a - 1 + a$ children, which is, again thanks to our inequality, at most $b$, making it valid.
+Just to check that we didn't break anything, the merged node will have $a - 1 + a$ children, which is, again thanks to our inequality, at most $b$, making it valid.

 To see the other case in action, let's remove another key.
 As we see, its adjacent node has more than $a$ children, meaning that we can steal the closest neighbouring key.
 We do so by moving the closest key up and the key above down, which again perserves the ordering of the tree.

 One thing to note is that in cases where both operations are possible (i.e. you have two neighbours and can steal from one and merge with the other), you should always steal, which is generally bad life advice but in this case saves you from possibly having to fix the parent node.

 ---
 SELECTING A, B